 Sue: Poor Josh.
 He was my favourite character.

-The Master notices the mark on Josh’s neck.
+The Master notices a mark on Josh’s neck: the mark of the Rani.

 Sue: Yes, I know.
 We get it, thanks.